justin8/convert_videos/README.md

 ### Hardware Acceleration

-Hardware acceleration is supported on nVidia devices.
-Caveats:
+Hardware acceleration is supported on nVidia and Intel devices.

+Caveats for nVidia:
-- Conversions use constqp mode for the quality setting instead of CRF, this is because nvenc does not support CRF
+- Conversions use constqp mode for the quality setting instead of CRF, as nvenc does not support CRF
 - b-frames are not currently supported; nvenc itself supports them on 20xx+ series graphics cards.

-Default settings:
+Caveats for Intel:
+- Conversions use global_quality mode as CRF isn't supported on Intel hardware.
+ICQ and LA-ICQ are apparently better, but only supported on Windows
+- Look-ahead is only supported on x264 (not HEVC)

+## Audio output

-Audio: 160kbps 2 channel AAC
+Default settings is 160kbps 2 channel AAC.

-Video: HEVC/x265 at quality of 23
+All audio streams will be included by default unless a language filter is specified with `--audio-language`.

 ## Subtitles

-All subtitles will be copied from the source if they exist
+All subtitles will be copied from the source if they exist unless a language filter is specified with `--subtitle-language`.

 ## Usage